A Perfect Country Retreat

 Five million years ago volcanic activity in this area at the foot of the Great Dividing Range formed the mineral springs.
 Indigenous Australians who inhabited the region knew the waters had ‘miracle’ healing qualities for many ailments.
 In the 1830s Europeans also discovered the special water, while digging for gold.

 Soon the word spread and bathhouses were built.
 People were coming to bathe in the waters and drink their fill, to help cure them of their skin conditions, aches and other health problems.

 The broader area around Daylesford is well-known for having 80 percent of Australia’s mineral springs.

-Day spas have continued to flourish here over many years with people flocking here to enjoy the health benefits.
-They certainly do a roaring trade with tourists and city-folk wanting to escape for some serious R & R – rest and rejuvenation.
+They certainly do a roaring trade, with tourists and city-folk wanting to escape for some serious rejuvenation treatments.

-The spas offer more than 200 different types of treatments (I can’t even imagine that many), including mineral baths, steam rooms, salt pools, massages, body wraps and facials.
-It is a veritable mecca for wellness and luxurious pampering.
+The spas offer more than 200 different types of treatments to indulge in (I can’t even imagine that many), including mineral baths, steam rooms, salt pools, massages, body wraps and facials.
+It is a veritable mecca here for wellness and luxury pampering.

-You can also drink, and bottle the water, as much as you want at the many springs located around town.
+You can also drink, and bottle the spring water, as much as you want, at the many springs located around town, like this one below.

-About 90 minutes drive from Melbourne, Daylesford was once also a gold mining town and attracted Swiss Italians in the mid-1800s who came to discover gold here.
+Daylesford was once a gold mining town and attracted Swiss Italians in the mid-1800s who came to discover gold here.
 These Europeans settled here and built properties with their wealth from the gold they found.
 The Italo-Swiss style of architecture is evident in some of the historic buildings.